wheresrhys/fetch-mock-jest/README.md

 The example at the bottom of this readme demonstrates the intuitive API, but shows off only a fraction of fetch-mock's functionality.
 Features include:

 - helpers for all common http methods and for responding a limited number of times
+- declarative matching for most aspects of a http request
 - delayed responses
 - spying on real network requests
 - support for advanced fetch behaviours, such as streaming responses and aborting